Canada agrees to join US and Mexico in new NAFTA deal

 The Trump administration officially notified Congress of the U.S.-Mexico trade agreement on Aug.
 31. That started a 90-day clock that would let outgoing Mexican President Enrique Pena Nieto sign the new pact before he leaves office Dec.
 1.

-Mexico's economics ministry said in a tweet earlier Sunday that the text of the pact would be delivered to the Mexican Senate Sunday night, adding that "if there is agreement with Canada, the text will be trilateral.
-If there is not, it will be bilateral."
+Trump threatened to go ahead with a revamped NAFTA — with or without Canada.
+It was unclear, however, whether Trump had authority from Congress to pursue a revamped NAFTA with only Mexico.

-Trump had said he wanted to go ahead with a revamped NAFTA — with or without Canada.
-It was unclear, however, whether Trump had authority from Congress to pursue a revamped NAFTA with only Mexico, and some lawmakers said they wouldn't go along with a deal that left out Canada.
+Some lawmakers immediately expressed relief that Canada had been reinstated in the regional trading bloc.
+"I am pleased that the Trump administration was able to strike a deal to modernize NAFTA with both Mexico and Canada," said Senate Finance Chairman Orrin Hatch, R-Utah.
+"NAFTA is a proven success."

-U.S.-Canada talks bogged down earlier this month, and most trade analysts expected the Sept.
-30 deadline to come and go without Canada being reinstated.
-They suspected that Canada, which had said it wasn't bound by U.S. deadlines, was delaying the talks until after provincial elections Monday in Quebec, where support for Canadian dairy tariffs runs high.
+NAFTA tore down most trade barriers between the United States, Canada and Mexico, leading to a surge in trade between the three countries.
+But Trump and other critics said it encouraged manufacturers to move south of the border to take advantage of low-wage Mexican wages, costing American jobs.

 Wiseman reported from Washington.